GenericMappingTools/gmt/doc/rst/source/GMT_Docs.rst

 name but is now a regular C module that can be used to add the GMT logo to maps and posters.

-:doc:`gmtregress` determines linear regressions in data sets using a variety of norms and regression modes.
+:doc:`gmtregress` determines linear regressions for data sets using a variety of misfit norms and regression modes.

 Two new modules have also been added to the *potential* supplement: